arturschaefer/liveness-camerax-android/README.md

 An easy way to consume results from [CameraX](https://developer.android.com/training/camerax) and [Firebase Face Detection](https://developers.google.com/ml-kit/vision/face-detection) as an API.
-With simple steps, you can challenge your user before sinding pictures to your services.
+With simple steps, you can challenge your user before sending pictures to your services.

 You also can download a sample to test from [PlayStore](https://play.google.com/store/apps/details?id=com.schaefer.livenessmlkit)